cynthialmy/cynthialmy.github.io/resume.md

 ## Summary

 I bring a diverse background in product management and software development, gathering insightful data to inform product strategies.
-I am fluent in current industry trends and committed to delivering exceptional products and driving organizational success, ensuring that our solutions are deeply aligned with user needs.
+I am fluent in current industry trends and committed to delivering exceptional products and driving solutions are deeply aligned with user needs.

 ### Volvo Cars
 - _Global Rotational PM @Digital Core_